morlandi/editing-django-models-in-the-frontend/docs/source/topics/form_validation.rst

 .. figure:: /_static/images/form_validation_2.png
    :scale: 80 %

-   When form did not validate, we keep the dialog open
+   While the form does not validate, we keep the dialog open

 Again, the very same view can also be used to render a standalone page: